Oliver Anthony: Personal life

 Anthony was born and raised in the Piedmont area of Virginia and currently resides in Farmville, Virginia.
 As of August 2023, he lived with his wife and two children in a $750 camper on an off-the-grid 90-acre property, where he said he intends to raise livestock.
-He and his wife are now divorced; Anthony subsequently wrote a song about her getting half of his assets.
+After his fame, his wife divorced him; Anthony subsequently wrote a song about her seeking half of his assets.

 Anthony dropped out of high school in 2010 at the age of 17, and later received a General Educational Development diploma; he went on to work in industrial jobs in North Carolina and Virginia.
 At a paper mill in North Carolina, he had a work accident in 2013 which fractured his skull, leaving him unable to work for half a year.
 He wrote in a Facebook post that from 2014 through 2023 he worked in outside sales in manufacturing, visiting factories and job sites.